What parents need to know

 Is it any good?

-Parents -- many of whom likely grew up watching this classic in first-run episodes and the ubiquitous reruns -- will love sharing The Waltons with their own school-age kids.
-There's little content here likely to cause concern, and with wonderful stories and characters who are civic-minded and hardworking, the show delivers first-rate family entertainment.
+Parents -- many of whom likely grew up watching this classic in first-run episodes and the ubiquitous reruns -- will love sharing this classic show with their own school-age kids.
+There's not much content here likely to cause concern.
+With wonderful stories and characters who are civic-minded and hardworking, The Waltons delivers first-rate family entertainment.
 Just make sure your kids can grasp the historical significance of storylines that occasionally include war battles, scenes of soldiers training with weapons, and air raid drills.
 (You might even want to brush up on your history lessons so you can answer any questions they have about the time period.)
 Serious topics like a family member's death also pop up occasionally and may require some additional discussion.

 Families can talk about...

 Families can talk about family life in The Waltons.
 How is their living situation different from yours?
 How do they cope with the economic constraints of the time period?
 Does there seem to be a greater sense of community among their neighbors than what you're used to?

 The show also offers parents and kids a chance to discuss world and national history on large and small scales.
 What historical events were going on at the time?
 How did the Depression and the war affect the Waltons' home life?
 What's happening around the world today?
 How are your family's lives changed by these events?

 What can viewers learn from the Waltons?
 Do you think audiences got different messages from this show when it first aired in the '70s?